JereKuusela/valheim-dev/publish/README.md

 - `dev_config [value]` toggles settings.
 - `dev_server_config [value]` toggles settings on the server.
 - `redo` restores an action added to the undo/redo manager.
+- `resolution` prints the screen properties.
+- `resolution [mode] [width] [height] [refresh rate]` sets the screen properties.
+	- `resolution exclusive`: Sets to full screen with the maximum supported resolution and refresh rate.
+	- `resolution max`: Sets to maximized window with the maximum supported resolution.
+	- `resolution full`: Sets to full screen window with the maximum supported resolution.
+	- `resolution window 1920 1080`: Sets to windowed with HD resolution.
 - `search [term] [max_lines=5]` allows searching the object ID list.
 	- `search wolf`: Prints all object IDs that contain word "wolf".
 	- `search fx_ 10`: Prints all object IDs that contain word "fx_" on up to 10 lines.
+- `tutorialtoggle [value]` allows directly setting the value.
+  - `dev_config auto_exec tutorialtoggle 0`: Automatically disables tutorials.
 - `undo` reverts an action added to the undo/redo manager.

 ## Enhanced map